nestybox/sysbox/docs/quickstart/images.md

 Below are the steps:

-1. Reconfigure the host's Docker daemon to use `sysbox-runc` as it's default runtime by editing the `/etc/docker/daemon.json` file and restarting Docker:
+1. Reconfigure the host's Docker daemon to use `sysbox-runc` for builds.

+Set the default-runtime to "sysbox-runc" by editing the `/etc/docker/daemon.json` file as follows:

 ```console
 # more /etc/docker/daemon.json